NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 preserves detail in the images.
 Note that the last parameter in the stereo call is the input low-resolution DEM.
 The dataset is the same as the one used in :numref:`rawdg`.

-For best quality results, the resolution used for mapprojection should be very similar to the documented ground sample distance (GSD) for your camera.

 .. figure:: images/examples/dg/Mapped.png
    :name: fig:dg-map-example